bobbicodes/mecca/README.md

     d3-square-eighth
     ds3-square-eighth

 One file is used per instrument.
-Open it in any text editor and change stuff, copy sections, etc.
+Open it in any text editor and change stuff, copy sections, send them to your friends.

 # TODO